nullscreen/yt/README.md

 * access the annotations of a video
 * delete a video
 * like and dislike a video
-* retrieve the daily earnings, views, comments, likes, dislikes, shares, subscribers gained/lost, impressions and monetized playbacks of a video
+* retrieve the daily earnings, views, comments, likes, dislikes, shares, subscribers gained/lost, impressions and monetized playbacks of a video by day
+* retrieve the views of a video by traffic source
 * retrieve the viewer percentage of a video by gender and age group
 * retrieve data about live-streaming videos
 * retrieve the advertising options of a video